evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 Furthermore, the Ford Mustang Mach-E Standard Range AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The Ford Mustang Mach-E Standard Range AWD comes equipped with one sound system option:

-- **B&O Sound System**: This system features ten speakers and delivers a maximum output of 560 watts.
+- **B&O Sound System:**: This system features ten speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.